-© JANSSEN BIOTECH, INC. 2020
+© JANSSEN BIOTECH, INC. 2024

 Planning Ahead

 No matter how far off it may be, it is difficult to think about an end-of-life plan.
-Talking about it with your family can be even harder.
-But your loved ones are here to help you.
-Share with them how you feel, what is important to you and what you want out of your care.
+Talking about it with your family can be even harder, but your loved ones are here to help you.
+Share with them how you feel, what is important to you, and what you want out of your care.

 Having a plan in place can help you cope and help ease the process for you and your loved ones.
 In the long run, it can ease stress, anxiety, and emotional distress.